 - 2 teaspoons ground ginger

 - ¾ cup (1 ½ sticks / 170 g) unsalted butter, softened

 - 1 large egg, room temperature

 - 4 tablespoons granulated sugar, for rolling

-In a large bowl, cream the butter with an electric mixture on medium speed until the butter is light and fluffy, about 2 minutes.
+- In a large bowl, cream the butter with an electric mixer on medium speed until the butter is light and fluffy, about 2 minutes.
 (You can also use a stand mixer with the paddle attachment.)

 - Add in the almond extract and salt.